 - Gym signup fees

-(Basically 99% of money spent at an airport)
+(Basically, 99% of the money is spent at an airport)

 How did you feel towards the brand, person, or organization when you paid that money?